Skip to content

 Key Designs

-1. Robust Cross-Domain Bellman (RCB) Operator
+1. Robust Cross-Domain Bellman (RCB) Operator: A unified operator for dual robustness

 Loss & Training

-The overall Q-function loss is: $\(\mathcal{L}_Q = \mathbb{E}_{\mathcal{D}_{\text{src}}}[l_\delta(Q - \hat{\mathcal{T}}_{\text{RCB}} Q)] + \frac{1}{2}\mathbb{E}_{\mathcal{D}_{\text{tar}}}[(Q - \mathcal{T}Q)^2]\)$ The source-domain term uses Huber loss \(l_\delta\) with RCB targets; the target-domain term uses standard L2 loss with standard Bellman targets.
-The ensemble dynamics model is trained via MLE on target-domain data: \(\mathcal{L}_{\psi_i} = \mathbb{E}_{\mathcal{D}_{\text{tar}}}[\log \hat{P}_{\psi_i}(s'|s,a)]\).
+The overall Q-function loss is: \(\mathcal{L}_Q = \mathbb{E}_{\mathcal{D}_{\text{src}}}[l_\delta(Q - \hat{\mathcal{T}}_{\text{RCB}} Q)] + \frac{1}{2}\mathbb{E}_{\mathcal{D}_{\text{tar}}}[(Q - \mathcal{T}Q)^2]\).
+The source domain uses Huber loss \(l_\delta\) with the RCB target, while the target domain uses standard L2 loss with the standard Bellman target.
+The ensemble dynamics model is trained on target domain data via MLE: \(\mathcal{L}_{\psi_i} = \mathbb{E}_{\mathcal{D}_{\text{tar}}}[\log \hat{P}_{\psi_i}(s'|s,a)]\).
 Policy optimization follows the IQL framework.
-Training runs for 1M steps with an ensemble size of \(N=7\).
+Training runs for 1M steps with \(N=7\) ensemble models.

 Key Experimental Results

-Main Results: Normalized Scores across 16 Tasks under Kinematic Shift
+Main Results: Normalized scores across 16 tasks under Kinematic shift

 Task IQL* CQL* BOSA DARA IGDF OTDF DROCO